Haksell/kfs/README.md

 -   [ ] set timeout=10 for correction
 -   [ ] check your work should not exceed 10 MB before push
 -   [ ] basic shell commands
+-   [ ] release rule or arg in Makefile

 ### later